Understanding Stock Market Terms: Bullish vs. Bearish

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

-When it comes to tying the symbol of the bear to the market and investing, we can look back to the London Stock Market or “The Exchange Alley” circa the early 1700s.
-Some say the term originated as far back as the Elizabethan era in the late 1500s, but we know that “bearish” was a common term by 1709.
+When it comes to understanding the connection between the bear symbol and the market, we can trace its roots back to the London Stock Market, also known as “The Exchange Alley,” in the early 1700s.
+While some believe the term originated in the Elizabethan era of the late 1500s, we have concrete evidence that “bearish” was already commonly used by 1709.
+It’s fascinating to explore the history behind these terms and how they have become part of our investing lexicon.

-The term “bearish” was short for “bearskin jobber,” an occupation that originated from the practice of pre-selling bearskins (before catching the bear).
-The term described those who sold stocks during a falling market to turn a profit — what’s known today as “short-selling.”
+The term “bearish” originated from the occupation of “bearskin jobber.”
+These individuals pre-sold bearskins before actually catching the bear.
+The term describes those who sold stocks during a declining market to make a profit.
+This practice is known today as “short-selling.”

-Similarly, a “bear market” refers to a decline in prices.
-It can refer to a single security (a bearish investment) or the state of the market as a whole.
-We can see a bear market for a few days to several months.
+In finance, a “bear market” refers to a period of declining prices.
+It can involve a single security (which is called a bearish investment) or indicate a general downturn in the entire market.
+Bear markets can last from just a few days to several months.

 So, while a bear market sounds a bit scary for short-term investments, there’s really no reason to panic.
 As long as you’ve invested your money in several different options, such as mutual funds or through a 401(k), you can ride out the bear market and come out stronger on the other side.
 Know your risk tolerance and work with a trusted advisor to make investment decisions you’re comfortable with (regardless of the bears or bulls).

-The visual symbol of the bull vs. bear was further solidified during the crash of the gold market on September 24, 1869, known as “Black Friday.”
-Thomas Nast, a German-born American caricaturist, and editorial cartoonist designed a cartoon in Harper’s Weekly depicting dead bulls and a bear in a heap (for some reason, there were also a few cute little fuzzy animals in the mix).
-The carnage pile was in front of a roped-off Wall Street sign that read “This Street is closed for repairs.”
-The caption read, “What a fall was there, my countrymen!”
+The visual symbol of the bull vs. bear was solidified during the crash of the gold market on September 24, 1869, famously known as “Black Friday.”
+Thomas Nast, a German-born American caricaturist and editorial cartoonist, created a cartoon in Harper’s Weekly.
+It portrayed dead bulls and a bear in a heap, with some cute little fuzzy animals mixed in (for some reason).
+The pile of carnage was placed in front of a roped-off Wall Street sign that said, “This Street is closed for repairs.”
+The caption, “What a fall was there, my countrymen!” perfectly captured the magnitude of the event.

-The actual morning of the operation, Mr. Di Modica and his crew discovered that during the day, the NYSE had installed a giant Christmas tree, blocking the way.
-He couldn’t even turn the truck around — so, on the spot, Mr. Di Modica decided to place the Charging Bull right under the tree, as a gigantic Christmas present for the city and the world.
+On the morning of the operation, Mr. Di Modica and his crew discovered a giant Christmas tree blocking their path.
+They couldn’t turn the truck around, so Mr. Di Modica placed the Charging Bull under the tree.
+It became a massive Christmas present for the city and the world.
 How wild is that?!
-He said it was not only a gift of encouragement to New York and the world but also intended as a symbol of New York’s drive, optimism, and willingness to barrel ahead against the odds, despite what had come before.
+He said it was not only a gift of encouragement to New York and the world.
+It also represented New York’s drive, optimism, and determination to push forward against all odds.
+Despite what had come before.

 Authorities moved the sculpture by the end of the day (it took some time to find a crane able to lift it) to the location where it stands now.
 City officials plan to move the Charging Bull to a less-trafficked area closer to the NYSE soon, but it’s become iconic in New York, just as Mr. Di Modica intended.
 No matter the location, it will likely remain a popular tourist attraction and a powerful symbol of strength.